ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

   }
 ```

-This section is exactly equivilant to the following Python version.
+This section is exactly equivilant to the Python version below.
-This gives you an idea of what it's like to use the raw C and Fortran interfaces to MPI.
+This should give you an idea of what it's like to use the raw C and Fortran interfaces to MPI.
 ```cpp
   std::vector<int> gar(9 * 9 * 3, 0);
   MPI_Reduce(ar.data(), gar.data(), gar.size(), MPI_INT, MPI_SUM, 0, MPI_COMM_WORLD);